GregRos/Patchwork/README.md

 Modding in this case is somewhat more limited, as you can only mod the game logic in the scripts, but from experience, you still have vastly more power than typical official modding tools would give you.

-## Usage Guide
+## Components
-You need to know some C# or another .NET language, depending on the scope of your modifications, and have a decent IDE.

-<s>You can reference this framework from NuGet</s> or you can just add this source to your project.
-Personally I'd recommend adding the source, as the framework is still in its early stages, doesn't have complete error reporting, and you may also encounter bugs when using the more advanced features.

-Patchwork consists of two assemblies, `Patchwork` and `Patchwork.Attributes`.
+The framework consists of several separate components.

+### PatchworkLauncher (PWL)
+This is the end-user patching GUI.
+Users use this program to apply your modifications to their games or applications.
+It is most convenient to download it from the [Releases](https://github.com/GregRos/Patchwork/releases) section.

+You also use this program to test your patch assembly for yourself.

+#### OpenAssemblyCreator (OAC)
+This is a command-line tool packaged with PWL.
+It allows you to create an open assembly to reference in your patch assembly.
+More on this later.

+### Patchwork.Attributes (PWA)
 The `Patchwork.Attributes` assembly is meant to be referenced by your patch assembly, and is compiled with framework version 2.0 to improve compatibility.
 It contains the attributes that serve as patching instructions.
 It has no dependencies.

-The `Patchwork` assembly is the one that actually does the patching.
+You can conveniently get this package from [NuGet: Patchwork.Attributes](https://www.nuget.org/packages/Patchwork.Attributes/) and reference it in your patch assembly.

+### Patchwork.Engine
+This is the library that actually does the patching.
+It can be used separately from the GUI.
+However, you generally wouldn't want to do so unless you wanted to write a new front-end, some kind of script, or... had some other reason.

+Naturally, it's packaged with the launcher.

+## Getting Started
+First, get the latest PWL release from the releases section.

+Unless someone else already wrote it, you'll need to write an `AppInfo.dll` file for the game you want to patch.
+See the section on the launcher for more information.

+Next, create a new project (preferably with a name ending with `.pw` for reasons explained later).

+Reference the `Patchwork.Attributes` assembly from that project.

+Since you probably don't want to copy files around manually, you should take advantage of the `DontCopyFiles` option in the `Preferences` section of the `preferences.pw.xml` file.
+It lets you add files to your mod list without copying them to a mods folder, so you can just add the result of your build directly.

+That's... it.
+You're ready to go.
+Good luck out there.

+By the way, patching using the launcher creates a dependency on `Patchwork.Attributes` in the target (patched) assembly.

+## Overview
+There are a few stages to writing a patch.

-### Finding what to Patch
+### Finding What to Patch
-Before you start patching, you need to find what you want to patch first.
+Before you start writing your patch assembly, you need to find what you want to patch.
 This involves decompiling the target assembly.
 See *Recommended Decompilers* below for more information.

 Also, take note of the target framework version of the assembly, as for the most reliable results you'd want your patch to be built against the same framework version.

 ### Creating an Open Assembly
-Before you begin patching an assembly, you need to have an "open" version of it, in which all the members are public and unsealed.
-This allows the compiler to correctly resolve references to members that wouldn't normally be accessible in the assembly where you write your code, but would be accessible at the point of injection.

-Currently, there isn't a way to fully automate the process of creating this assembly.
-Instead, you'll just have to use `CecilHelper.MakeOpenAssembly`.
-Save the result, and reference it in your patch assembly.
+You also need to have an "open" version of the assembly you want to patch.
+"Open" here means that all of its members are public and non-sealed.

+To see why this is required, imagine you have a class like:

+	class Player {
+		private int _hitpoints;

+		public void GetHit() {
+			_hitpoints--;
+		}
+	}

+And you want to overwrite the `GetHit` method to perform `_hitpoints++` instead.

+The problem is that `_hitpoints` can only be accessed from inside the class `Player`.
+But you have to write the code `_hitpoints++` in your own assembly.
+The framework will inject it into the correct spot, but your C# compiler doesn't know that and won't let you access the member.

+Changing all members to public allows you to access the member.
+However, it can cause problems too.
+You might make a mistake and illegally refer to a non-public member, for example.

+On the brighter side, the `PEVerify` tool (which executed automatically) will catch any accessibility issues and warn you about them.

+You create an open assembly using the command-line tool `OpenAssemblyCreator.exe`, also called OAC.
+Using it is straight-forward.
-### Writing the Patch Assembly
+### Creating the Patch Assembly
 You patch an existing target assembly by writing a *patch assembly* (probably with the target assembly referenced), and load it as input to patch a "target" assembly.
 This assembly contains attributes that are used as patching instructions.

 You need to specify the `PatchAssembly` attribute on any such patch assembly.

+#### Writing It
 Patch assemblies consist of patch types, which are new types or just sets of modifications to an existing type.
 Here is a simple example:

 	[ModifiesType] //means the class modifies another class